PhaserEditor2D/PhaserEditor2D-v3-docs/intro/collaboration.rst

 Collaboration
 -------------

 Your collaboration is welcome!
-You can collaborate by reporting issues, providing ideas, sending code modifications, writing tutorials.
-In anyway you think it could improve the product or helping the adoption of it.

-The main place for collaboration is the |PhaserEditor|_ repository in GitHub:
+You can help us by reporting issues, providing ideas, sending code modifications, writing tutorials.
+In anyway you think it could improve the product or making easier the adoption of it.

-`github.com/PhaserEditor2D/PhaserEditor2D-v3/ <github.com/PhaserEditor2D/PhaserEditor2D-v3/>`_
+The main place for collaboration is the `Phaser Editor 2D repository in GitHub <https://github.com/PhaserEditor2D/PhaserEditor2D-v3/>`_.

 In addition, you can contact us in our social channels: